CreativeRobotics/Commander/README.md

 extern const uint16_t numOfMasterCmds;
 extern const commandList_t masterCommands[];
 ```

+This forward declaration tells the compiler that these variables exist, but have been initialised (given a starting value) somewhere else in the code.

 __Command Handler Functions__

 When you write your command handler you can access the Commanders methods and the command buffer using the Cmdr reference.